1220874/sem5pi_2024_25_g039/docs/Sprint_A/us_5.1.8/readme.md

 ### 3.1.
 Respostas do cliente

+>**Questão:** "It is specified that the admin can input some of the patient's information (name, date of birth, contact information, and medical history).

+Do they also input the omitted information (gender, emergency contact and allergies/medical condition)?
+Additionally, does the medical history that the admin inputs refer to the patient's medical record, or is it referring to the appointment history?"
+>
+>**Resposta:** "The admin can not input medical history nor allergies. they can however input gender and emergency contact."

+>**Questão:** ".."
+>
+>**Resposta:** "..."

+>**Questão:** ".."
+>
+>**Resposta:** "..."

 >**Questão:** ".."
 >
 >**Resposta:** "..."

 ### 3.2.
 Diagrama de Sequência do Sistema (Nível 1 - Vista de Processos)